-Some deliver outstanding products and results, but others overcharge, over-promise and under-deliver.
-Some even knowingly exploit authors.
-How do you know who to trust?
+Some deliver outstanding products and results, others overcharge, over-promise and under-deliver, and some even knowingly exploit authors.
+How can you know who to trust?

-The Best Self-Publishing Services–and the Worst–Rated
+The Best Self-Publishing Services and the Worst: Rated

 Contact ALLi’s Watchdog Desk at any time if you would like to inform us about a service or discuss a rating.

 Excellent (Partner Member)

-|Services which have been vetted and align with ALLi’s Code of Standards.|
+|Services that have been vetted and align with ALLi’s Code of Standards.|

-|Services which behave ethically and professionally, with pricing and value in line with industry norms.|
+|Services that behave ethically and professionally, with pricing and value in line with industry norms.|

-|Services which, although ethical, fall short of ALLi’s Code of Standards in some areas.|
+|Services that are ethical but fall short of ALLi’s Code of Standards in specific areas.|

-|Services which do not currently align with ALLi’s Code of Standards.|
+|Services that do not currently align with ALLi’s Code of Standards.|

-|Services which fail to align with our Code of Standards, receive consistent complaints and, in some cases, have been subject to legal action.|
+|Services that fail to align with ALLi’s Code of Standards, receive consistent complaints and, in some cases, have been subject to legal action.|

-|ABBOTTPRESS||1||1||Abbott Press||warning||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Author Solutions imprint||19/03/2017 04:26 PM||0|
+|ABBOTTPRESS||Abbott Press||warning||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Author Solutions imprint|

-|ALLIANTPRESS||5||5||Alliant Press||warning||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Partnership between Alliant University and Author Solutions||19/03/2017 04:26 PM||0|
+|ALLIANTPRESS||Alliant Press||warning||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Partnership between Alliant University and Author Solutions|

-|AMAZON(KDP)||7||7||Amazon (KDP)||partner||Read our comparison of publishing platforms in Amazon vs. Apple||Distribution, Retail|
+|AMAZON(KDP)||Amazon (KDP)||partner||Read our comparison of publishing platforms in Amazon vs. Apple||Distribution, Retail|

-|AMERICASTARB||8||8||America Star Books||warning||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Formerly PublishAmerica, a vanity press with a staggering number of complaints.|
+|AMERICASTARB||America Star Books||warning||Quality, Value, Service, Communication, Transparency, Marketing, Legal||Formerly PublishAmerica, a vanity press with a staggering number of complaints.|

 Self-Publishing Services: Concerns

 - Quality: substandard work; ineffective services, such as marketing that does not generate sales

 - Value: excessive fees for the type or quality of services rendered

 - Communication: does not keep the client informed at all stages of work; does not respond to customer inquiries

 - Transparency: does not disclose important information about the service; obfuscates fees; provides vague descriptions of services

 - Service: abusive or rude interactions with clients; does not meet deadlines; does not fulfill promises

 - Marketing: high-pressure sales; overhyped services; unsolicited email, phone calls, and other forms of spam

 - Practices: unprofessional or unethical conduct; violations of third-party terms of service

 - Legal: may have been the target of lawsuits or criminal investigations

-Contract: rights grabs; vague language; termination fees or other contract terms that work to the author’s disadvantage
+- Contract: rights grabs; vague language; termination fees or other contract terms that work to the author’s disadvantage

 Best Self-Publishing Services: Disclaimer